TomPace101/treestep/notes.md

 Can yield boards, but also we need a way to add boards to it.
 In preparation for using files, we should keep the interface restricted to "read" or "write" mode.
+Not really sure what the benefit of this class is over just some functions.

 # Rotations and Mirroring